simonhuwiler/spyhide-report/README.md

 ## The attack

 maia calls her series of articles "#FuckStalkerware".
 In these articles she writes about StalkerWare.
 The data is made available to her, or she attacks the manufacturers herself.
 In 2023, SpyHide became her target.
-Her [blog post](https://maia.crimew.gay/posts/fuckstalkerware-2/) explains how she how she proceeded.
+Her [blog post](https://maia.crimew.gay/posts/fuckstalkerware-2/) explains how she proceeded.
 She describes it as surprisingly simple.
 In a nutshell, SpyHide had two vulnerabilities:

 1. **git exposure**: the makers of SpyHide copied the git directory (.git) to the server.
 This allowed maia to access the source code and analyse it for further vulnerabilities
 2. **image upload**: he spyware can transfer images from the target device to the control server.
 This receives the image and saves it to the file system without checking the file format.
 A reverse shell could thus be infiltrated via the API of the control server, allowing access to the entire server.